 The City of Napa has several destinations for Happy Hour specials although sometimes if feels like that’s a big secret.
 Keep reading, and we’ll tell you about some of our favorite choices for great food and drinks at reduced prices within the city limits and when these specials are available.
 Better yet, many of these establishments offer Happy Hour discounts on the weekends as well.
 Just make sure to aim for the bar area, as Happy Hour special prices usually do not extend to the main dining rooms at restaurants.

-Favorite Happy Hour Specials in the City of Napa
+Favorites for Happy Hour in Napa

 Brix Restaurant (7377 St. Helena Highway/Highway 29, 707-944-2749) – Monday through Friday, from 4:00 p.m. to 6:00 p.m., the entire bar menu is ½ off (both food and drinks).
 Examples of some of the dishes here and their discounted prices are Oysters ($1.50), Prosciutto and Clam Croquettes ($4), Butter Lettuce Salad ($5), Cast Iron Roasted Mussels ($7.50), Wild Mushroom Flatbread ($7) and a Cheeseburger ($7.50).